Bisa Butler: Artistry

-Popular appearances

-By 2019, Butler already had a waiting list for commissioned pieces that she estimated to be several years long.
-This was before her first solo museum exhibit and media attention catapulted her to celebrity among the general public.
-Three of Butler's quilts sold at auction in 2021, for between $37,500 USD and $75,000 USD.
-The $75,000 sale price for Nandi and Natalie (Friends) (2007) was almost eight times the anticipated value.
-At least one personal collector has loaned pieces by Butler to museums for limited-time exhibits.

-She has also worked on commission to create a number of magazine covers, including the Fall 2020 cover of Juxtapoz, the March 2020 cover of Time Magazine honoring Wangari Maathai, the 2020 Time magazine "Person of the Year" image of Porche Bennett-Bey and the May/June 2021 edition of Essence magazine.
+Butler has worked on commission to create a number of magazine covers, including the Fall 2020 cover of Juxtapoz, the March 2020 cover of Time Magazine honoring Wangari Maathai, the 2020 Time magazine "Person of the Year" image of Porche Bennett-Bey and the May/June 2021 edition of Essence magazine.
 Tarana Burke's memoir sports a cover image quilted by Butler.
-Additionally, Oprah Winfrey Network (OWN)'s featured Butler's work in its "Juneteenth Artist Showcase."
+Additionally, Oprah Winfrey Network (OWN)'s included Butler's work in its "Juneteenth Artist Showcase".

 Exhibitions

+As part of The Kinsey African American Art & History Collection, Butler's work has been exhibited at the Smithsonian Museum of American History, the Epcot Center, the National Underground Railroad Freedom Center, and other national and international venues.

-She has exhibited widely.
-In 2018, she exhibited at EXPO Chicago and was praised in Newcity and the Chicago Reader.
+In 2018, Butler exhibited at EXPO Chicago and was praised in Newcity and the Chicago Reader.
 In February 2019, her work was included along with that of Romare Bearden in The Art of Jazz, a Black History Month exhibition in Morristown, New Jersey.
-Butler's quilts are featured in art books such as Journey of Hope: Quilts Inspired by President Barack Obama (2010) and Collaborations: Two Decades of African American Art : Hearne Fine Art 1988-2008 (2008), and on websites such as Blavity and Colossal.
+Butler's quilts are featured in art books such as Journey of Hope: Quilts Inspired by President Barack Obama (2010) and Collaborations: Two Decades of African American Art : Hearne Fine Art 1988-2008 (2008),.
 In 2019, she was a finalist for the Museum of Art and Design's Burke Prize.

 Butler's first solo museum exhibition Bisa Butler: Portraits was co-organized between the Art Institute of Chicago and the Katonah Museum of Art.
 It was scheduled to first open at the Katonah Museum of Art from March 15 to June 14, 2020; however, after temporarily closing due to the COVID-19 pandemic, the exhibition was extended to October 4, 2020.

 From May 13, 2022 to April 2, 2023, Butler's quilt Harlem Hellfighters was showcased in the Renwick Gallery's exhibition This Present Moment: Crafting a Better World which showcased the dynamic landscape of American craft today.

 From November 17, 2022 to March 12, 2023, the Skirball Cultural Center presented Fabric of a Nation: American Quilt Stories, an exhibition with works by more than forty artists, including Bisa Butler.

 From May 6, 2023 to June 30, 2023, Jeffrey Deitch Gallery presented Butler's quilt exhibition: The World Is Yours.